kitsunoff/nixactions/DESIGN.md

 **NixActions** - agentless CI/CD platform powered by Nix, following GitHub Actions execution model with build-time action compilation.

-**Elevator pitch:** "Ansible for CI/CD with a type-safe DSL and deterministic environments"
+**Elevator pitch:** "Ansible for CI/CD with a composable DSL and reproducible environments"

 **Core concept:** Compile workflows into self-contained executables that run anywhere without agents or central infrastructure. **Actions are Nix derivations**, provisioned at build-time.